skade/attr/README.md

 * Unify mutable and immutable retrieval, if possible
 * Unify the retrieval interface between fields and paths, if possible
+* Make all parts return Results, so that walking may fail
+* More fancy path combinators!

 ## Bitten tongues